Why it matters?

 If you're doing the photos yourself spending a few pounds on a portable photography studio/ light tent is money well spent.
 See this example.

-6. Add more than one photo.
-Beyond choosing the right main image that best shows off your product, do also add more images.
-Use the additional photos to show everything you can about your product and answer any potential questions.
+Lisings with multiple images consistently see higher sales conversion.
+Quite simply, show buyers everything you can with additional images on your listings.
 This depends on the nature of the product - show buyers your produce in use, in it's packaging, in all available size/colour/flavour variations referenced in your listing etc. Even add images of it being made if that is a key part of the product story.

 Photographers we recommend